-How do I build an EKS Managed Node Group?
+How Do I Build an EKS Managed Node Group?

-- EKS Cluster: The container orchestration platform
+- EKS Cluster: The core platform for container orchestration.

-- Security Groups: Network access control
+- Security Groups: To control network access.

 import * as pulumi from "@pulumi/pulumi";